CtrlK

 Completeness

-The 'what' is extremely vague (cycling through test/verify/fix) and there is no explicit 'when' clause or trigger guidance.
+The 'what' is only vaguely described as a cycling workflow of test/verify/fix, and there is no explicit 'when' clause or trigger guidance.
 The description fails to answer either question clearly.

 1 / 3